sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Cleaned up descriptions of index ranges throughout the document, removing discussion of 8 bit, 16 bit, etc.
 - Adjusted discussion of private use ranges to use negative integer values and to be more clear throughout the document.
 - Added discussion around resolving overlapping value spaces for version schemes.
-- Added a set of expert review guidelines for new IANA registries created by this document.
+- Added a set of expert review criteria for new IANA registries created by this document.
 - Added new registrations for the "swid" and "swidpath" URI schemes, and for using CoSWID with SWIMA.

 Changes from version 03 to version 11: